ptti/ptti/README-Assumptions.md

 Mortality data is better but also suffers problems.
 Reporting of coronavirus-related deaths in hospitals is thought to be relatively consistent across the UK.
-The criterion for reporting of deaths outwith hospitals as coronavirus-related has changed in time and has differed by region.
+The criterion for reporting of deaths outside of hospitals as coronavirus-related has changed in time and has differed by region.
 We nevertheless attempt to calibrate our model to this mortality data, estimating that it is not as severely defective as the case data.